Software patent debate: Alice case

 At the time the Mayo case was decided, there was some uncertainty over whether it applied only to natural principles (laws of nature) or more generally to patent eligibility of all abstract ideas and general principles, including those involved in software patents.
 The Alice decision confirmed that the test was general.
 The Alice case involved patents on electronic methods and computer programs for financial-trading systems on which trades between two parties who are to exchange payment are settled by a third party in ways that reduce the risk that one party performs while the other does not.
 The patents cover what amounts to a computerized escrow arrangement.

 The Court held that Mayo explained how to address the problem of determining whether a patent claimed an unpatentable abstract idea or instead a potentially patentable practical implementation of an idea.
 This requires using a "two-step" analysis.

-In the first step, the court must determine whether the patent claim under examination contains an abstract idea, such as an algorithm, method of computation, or other general principle.
+In the first step, the court must determine whether the patent claim under examination contains an abstract idea, such as an algorithm, method of computation, a Law of Nature or other general principle.
 If not, the claim is potentially patentable, subject to the other requirements of the patent code.
 If the answer is affirmative, the court must proceed to the next step.

 In the second step of the analysis, the court must determine whether the patent adds to the idea "something extra" that embodies an "inventive concept."
 If there is no addition of an inventive element to the underlying abstract idea, the court finds the patent invalid under section 101.
 This means that the implementation of the idea must not be conventional or obvious to qualify for a patent.
 Ordinary and customary use of a general-purpose digital computer is insufficient; the Court said—"merely requiring generic computer implementation fails to transform [an] abstract idea into a patent-eligible invention."

 The ruling continued with these points: